How to Find a Handyman or Contractor

 The first step is to choose the right tradesman or tradeswoman for the job.
 If it's a simple job, where little can go wrong, you can hire a handyman/handyperson, but for jobs that involve a situation in which something could easily go wrong, you might be better off with a professional who specializes in a specific field.

 Stop and consider the job.
 If it's your heating or air conditioning that needs work, you would need an HVAC specialist.
 If you're installing light fixtures, you would look for an electrician.
 Replacing a faucet or toilet, call a plumber.
 Refinishing wood floors or installing new hardwood, get a flooring installer.
 You will find specialists who work entirely in ceramic and various types of tile such as travertine or marble.
-The benefit to hiring a professional is they do this type of work over and over and the process is generally second nature.
+The benefit of hiring a professional is they do this type of work over and over and the process is generally second nature.

 The other obvious benefit about hiring a specialist is they know what do if the job turns out to be more complicated than it appears.
 Sometimes, you don't know what can go wrong until you're in the middle of the project, and if you haven't hired the right person, it can be too late.